Optimum vs. Verizon Fios: Which should you choose for your home internet?

 Verizon Fios focuses its coverage on several major metro areas in the Northeast.
 Some of those cities include Albany, New York; Baltimore; Boston; Buffalo, New York; Philadelphia; Pittsburgh; Richmond, Virginia; Syracuse, New York; and Washington, DC.
 All in all, Verizon Fios spans the eight states of Delaware, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island and Virginia.

-Optimum Internet is available to a majority of the greater New York City market.
-That includes the five boroughs of New York (except Staten Island and much of Queens), a healthy section of northern New Jersey, Dutchess and Westchester counties in New York state and portions of Connecticut.
+Optimum Internet is available to two boroughs in the New York City market -- Brooklyn and the Bronx.
+It is also available to the majority of Long Island as well as a healthy section of northern New Jersey, Dutchess and Westchester counties in New York state and portions of Connecticut.

 As I mentioned at the start, there's some decent crossover between these two ISPs, mainly within the New York metropolitan area.